AdvancedCustomFields/docs/fields/date-time-picker.md

   Specifies the day to start the week on.

 ## Template usage
-The date picker field returns a date-time string using the *Return Format* Setting.
+The Date Time Picker field returns a date-time string using the _Return Format_ setting.

 ### Display value
 This example demonstrates how to display a date-time value.